 Looking for the Best No Contract Cell Phone?
 Read On!

-The first no contract cell phones didn't have any contract requirement, but they carried a lot of baggage from the earlier cell phones.
+The first “no contract” cell phones didn't have any contract requirement, but they carried a lot of baggage from prepaid cell phones.
 All too often they were mid to low range phones with a high end phone cost.
 Costs to call or send texts was similarly high.

 Companies continued to experiment in the no contract cell phone market, and gradually some began to distinguish themselves.
 One company began to emerge as a clear leader in the no contract market – Ting, which provides service on both the Sprint CDMA network and on the T-mobile GSM network.
 They offer a host of different phones, from low end phones to reasonably priced high end Android and Apple smartphones.
 You can even bring your own phone into their network.
-They'll even pay up to 25% of your early termination fee (up to $75) to help you lose your high monthly phone bill!
+Give them a call – they may pay a part of the early termination fee with your present provider to help you lose your high monthly phone bill!

 The screenshot below shows what the monthly bill would be for a couple using two smartphones, burning up to 1000 minutes per month conversing and up to 1000 text messages, and includes a modest data usage of up to 500MB.

 The couple would only pay $47 per month for their phones – but it their usage went down, so would their bill.
 At the same time, if there was an emergency, Ting's no contract service could also cover excessive usage without an excessive price per minute.
-What's even better is that there is no two year contract, and no early termination fee.
+In fact, as your monthly usage goes up, your cost per minute, text, or MB goes down!
+There is no two year contract, and no early termination fee.
+Perhaps we've answered the question “What is the best no contract cell phone?”

 To estimate your own monthly bill, simply pick your usage in each of the four rows in the picture above (Devices, Minutes, Messages, and Megabytes).
 Add up the total of the four, and you'll have a good idea of your monthly Ting bill.